hhellwig/my-startup/README.md

 - Refer to WS debug page ad chat page if stuck!
 - Add a div for the messages to be sent to

+###### Simon React
+- Run npm install create-react-app on directory first!
+- Running npm build gives you the production deployment-ready version to deploy
+- Change .js to .jsx
+- React just takes your current elements and turns them into components
+- Create child components to simplifiy jsx files
+- Learned that react takes what you have and makes it into a single "file" application for simplifying

 My web server: http://13.59.191.43